 Old Wilpena Station lies within the Ikara-Flinders Ranges National Park only a few kilometres from the Wilpena Pound Resort.
 An important pioneering pastoral run, Wilpena Station was established in 1851 and had a working life of 135 years, before slipping into retirement.

 The Old Wilpena Station Historic Precinct is one of South Australia’s most significant pastoral settlement sites due to its well-preserved condition, wealth of heritage and spectacular natural setting.
 Wilpena Station is the most complete group of early station buildings surviving in South Australia in an authentic pastoral landscape.

 The Heritage listed site is a valuable archive of pastoral history in the Flinders Ranges and is culturally significant for both Indigenous and non-Indigenous Australians.
 The site holds a continued cultural significance for the Adnyamathanha people.
 Visitors can enjoy self-guided and guided tours (fees apply) of the Old Wilpena Station.
 The ‘Living with Land’ Interpretive Trail is an easy walk and takes around one hour to complete.

 Extend your stay by spending a night at the Wilpena Pound Resort.
 Enjoy the comforts of self-contained accommodation and the Resort’s restaurant bar and swimming pool or set up camp at one of the designated campgrounds on offer.

-Aboriginal Culture Carpark Coach Parking Disabled access available History & Heritage Nature & Wildlife Public Toilet Walk
+Aboriginal Culture Carpark Coach Parking Disabled access available History & Heritage International Nature & Wildlife Public Toilet Walk

 Self-guided tour.
 Includes ‘Ilkara – the Meeting Place’.